konvajs/site/source/docs/filters/RGBA.md

-title: RGBA filter Image Tutorial
+title: HTML5 Canvas RGBA filter Image Tutorial
 ---

 To apply filter to an `Konva.Image`, we have to cache it first with `cache()`